1-877-919-8833

 AA Come Into Existence

-The program started in 1935 in Akron, Ohio as the result of a meeting between Bill W. and Dr. Bob S. Both were struggling with severe alcoholism and were in contact with the Oxford Group, a nonalcoholic organization that placed heavy emphasis on universal morals and ethics enacted in everyday living.
+The program started in 1935 in Akron, Ohio as the result of a meeting between Bill W. and Dr. Bob S. Both were struggling with severe alcoholism and were in contact with the Oxford Group, a abstinence-based alcoholic organization that placed heavy emphasis on universal morals and ethics enacted in everyday living.
 A man named Dr. Samuel Shoemaker led the Oxford Groups during that period.

 With the help of a friend – led by the guidance of his spiritual higher power, Bill was able to achieve sobriety.
 He continued on his path and began helping other people who suffered from alcoholism achieve the dream of recovery.